 There are no gorge sections, so in event of emergency, escape can be made through the bush on either side

-Once emerging from bush after the Hohotaka Rd bridge, the river widens, flattens out, and slows down, with the odd Gr2 rapid.
+Once emerging from bush after the Hohotaka Rd bridge, the river widens, flattens out, and slows down, with the odd Class II rapid.
+There are some nice play spots a few km above the takeout.
+These are formed by ledges in the sedimentary rocks at the end of the last mini-gorge.

 When we paddled in Sept 2018, there were impressive numbers of Whio hanging out on rocks.
 We floated past a group of 20+, which felt pretty special.
 We didn’t realise at the time, but Oct-Dec is hatching and fledgling season, so don’t get too close, or even better plan your trip outside this time.
 See Whio year calendar.